dotnet/training-tutorials/content/csharp/getting-started/lesson-15.md

 public class InMemoryProductRepository : BaseRepository, IProductRepository
 ```

-A class that lists an interface in its definition must implement all of that interface's members or a compile error will occur.
+A class that lists an interface in its definition must implement all of that interface's members or a compilation error will occur.

 You can use interfaces anywhere you would define, but not instantiate, a type.
 Thus, you can specify an interface name as a parameter to a method or as the type of a local variable, field, or property.
 Only an instance of a class that implements the interface can be assigned to variable or member defined to be of the interface's type.